The 5 Questions to Ask a Pilates Teacher Before Signing Up

 Pilates offers a unique approach to exercise, focusing on alignment, core strength, and flexibility through mindful movement.
 Unlike other forms of exercise such as running or weightlifting, Pilates is low-impact and highly adaptable, making it suitable for a broad range of abilities and goals.
 It emphasizes controlled, precise movements, which may help prevent injuries and address chronic pain, particularly in the back, neck, and hips.

-For example, while strength training targets muscle hypertrophy or growth, Pilates focuses on functional strength, enabling participants to move with ease and reduce strain on joints.
+For example, while strength training targets muscle hypertrophy or growth, Pilates focuses on functional strength, strength endurance, enabling participants to move with ease and reduce strain on joints..

 Growing Trends in Pilates

-Pilates is on the rise globally, with the market projected to reach $215.3 billion by 2025 as more people embrace mindful exercise and fitness accessibility.
-In recent years:
+Pilates continues to grow globally, with the market projected to reach $215.3 billion by 2025 and $520.6 Billion by 2035 (updated) [3], as more people embrace mindful movement and accessible fitness.
+In recent years, several trends have emerged:

-According to the International Health, Racquet & Sportsclub Association (IHRSA), older adults are driving fitness trends, with more than 40% of adults aged 65+ regularly engaging in fitness activities to manage health and mobility.
+According to the International Health, Racquet & Sportsclub Association (IHRSA), older adults are a key driver of fitness trends, with over 40% of adults aged 65+ regularly engaging in exercise to maintain mobility and overall health.

 A Client’s Journey with Pilates

-One client of mine, Sarah, came to Pilates seeking relief from chronic back pain caused by years of desk work.
-She began with a weekly mat class, focusing on gentle stretching and core activation.
-Within months, Sarah noticed a remarkable improvement: her posture straightened, her back pain eased, and she found renewed energy for hobbies she had previously avoided, like gardening and hiking.
+One client, Sarah, came to Pilates seeking relief from chronic back pain caused by years of desk work.
+She started with weekly mat classes, focusing on gentle stretching and core activation.
+Within months, her posture improved, back pain eased, and she regained energy for hobbies she’d previously avoided, like gardening and hiking.

 Sarah’s story isn’t uncommon.
-Research published in the Journal of Bodywork and Movement Therapies reveals that regular Pilates improves core strength and stability, resulting in decreased pain and better functional movement in 73% of participants with chronic back pain.
+Research in the Journal of Bodywork and Movement Therapies shows that regular Pilates can improve core strength and stability, reducing pain and enhancing functional movement in over 70% of participants with chronic back pain.

 Pilates Is Not a Quick Fix